kharchenkolab/conos/README.md

 docker run -p 8787:8787 -e PASSWORD=pass pkharchenkolab/conos:latest
 ```

 The first time you run this command, it will download several large images so make sure that you have fast internet access setup.
-You can then point your browser to http://localhost:8787/ to get an Rstudio environment with `pagoda2` and `conos` installed (log in using credentials *rstudio* / *pass*).
+You can then point your browser to http://localhost:8787/ to get an Rstudio environment with `pagoda2` and `conos` installed (please log in using credentials username=`rstudio`, password=`pass`).
 Explore the docker [--mount option]([https://docs.docker.com/storage/volumes/) to allow access of the docker image to your local files.

 **Note:** If you already downloaded the docker image and want to update it, please pull the latest image with:
 ```